Top 11 Things To Look For When Buying A House

 - Keep an eye out for mold.

-It may seem a little overbearing, but if you’re seriously considering buying a house, you’ll want to make sure there are no surprises after you move in, such as low water pressure or plumbing problems.
+If you’re seriously considering buying a house, you’ll want to make sure there are no surprises after you move in, such as low water pressure or plumbing problems.

-7. Living Room
+6. Living Room

 When viewing the basement, make a note of whether it’s finished or remodeled.
 Some people prefer a finished basement for added living space, and basement remodels can be costly.

 Keep an eye out for signs of water damage, take note of any musty smells and look for water stains or mold growth.
-You should also consider having a radon test done as part of your home inspection, because basements in some areas exceed the maximum radon levels outlined by the Environmental Protection Agency.
+You should also consider having a radon test done as part of your home inspection because basements in some areas exceed the maximum radon levels outlined by the Environmental Protection Agency.

 If the basement is finished and you plan on spending a lot of time in it, pay attention to how much lighting it has.
 It should also have at least one accessible door or window in case you need to get out quickly in an emergency.

 If possible, ask to see the attic yourself and look for signs of leaks and damage to the roof’s structure.
 Be on the lookout for animal droppings as well, since that could indicate an infestation or damage you need to worry about.

 Also, take note of the attic's ventilation and insulation.
 What kind of insulation is it?
 Does it appear wet or water stained?
 If so, be sure to mention it to your home inspector, as it could be a sign of water damage or a damaged roof.

 If you have more than one car or plan on using your garage for more than parking, you might want a multi-car garage.
 Make a note of the total amount of parking space the lot has, including the length and width of the driveway.

 You may also want to ask yourself some of the following questions: